RedaAwwad/Qurani/server/README.md

   npm run dev
 ```

-Now, the app will be runinng on port 8080 and it will open automatically through the following URL [http://localhost:8080](http://localhost:8080)
+Now, you can open the app through the following URL [http://localhost:8000](http://localhost:8000)